brackenbit/URC-WildOasis/README.md

 -   Display first line of stack trace on ErrorFallback.
 -   Added max limit to react-hot-toast.
 -   Import secrets from environment variables.
+-   Prefill default demo user, if defined in .env.

 ## Limitations